Professional Musician Rates in NZ

 The NZ Session Collective, Musician Rates

-• Musicians earned $100 per gig, regardless of hours, primarily performing in pubs and bars.
-Many bands made a comfortable living playing 3-4 shows a week.
+• Musicians typically earned $100 per gig—regardless of length—performing in pubs and bars.
+Many earned a living playing 3–4 shows per week.

-Our analysis incorporating historical data, economic factors, and industry-specific trends.
+Our analysis draws from historical data, economic factors,

 2. Year-by-Year Cost of Living Adjustments (COLA)